RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 are performed within the ASH environment with the help of libraries such as OpenMM, OpenFF, OpenBabel, ParmEd, MDTraj, etc.
 Later we will also show how to run metadynamics simulations to study the free-energy surface of the ligand binding.

+The instructions below will be given in a general way with specific example shown for the trypsin-benzamidine protein-ligand complex with PDB-ID: 2OXS

 ######################################################
 **1. Preparing initial files**